toshikiochiai/NPVAE/README.md

 * --check3D_result, -check3D: This code returns the consistency of three-dimensional structures when this flag is set.
 (Longer time required for calculations.)
 ***
 ### 4. Visualize latent variables
 The acquired latent variables are dimensionally reduced by tSNE and the visualization results can be obtained as a png file.
-The png file is saved under the `saved_path` you specified.\
+The png file is saved under the `SAVED_PATH` you specified.\
 If you want to colorize and see the distribution of specific compounds, please prepare another txt file describing them in SMILES format.\
 If you just want to see the appearance by color coding for each property information value, there is no need to prepare a separate txt file.
 In that case, please set the `-color` flag.
 ```
 python visualize.py --smiles_path ./smiles_data/hoge.txt --saved_path ./output_data -check_path ./smiles_data/target_smiles.txt -color
 ```
 * -check_path, --check_smiles_path `CHECK_SMILES_PATH`: Path of the SMILES data describing the compounds you want to visualize.
-(These compounds must be included in the SMILES data in the original `smiles_path`.)
+(These compounds must be included in the SMILES data in the `SMILES_PATH` above.)
 * -color, --color_code: Whether to color-code according to property information values.
 ***
 ### 5. Generate new compound structures